HIBARAPP/privacy-policy/README.md

-Privacy Policy for HA Dock Control
+Privacy Policy for Home Integrator Core

 Introduction: This service is provided at no cost and is intended for use "as is".